DitroniX/EPEM-Ethernet-Power-Energy-Monitor/README.md

 **EPEM** is an acronym for **Ethernet, Power Energy Monitor**

+**EPEM** is a compact and powerful board which is designed for IoT monitoring of mains power circuits.

 ### **What is a Power Energy Monitor?**

 A power energy monitor is a device that safely samples the AC voltage and current flow, from one, or more, electrical phases, and from this, derives a range of accurate mains power measurements which can then be used for smart metering, or energy monitoring purposes.